sonishsivarajkumar/PyCTAKES/docs/installation.md

 ## Requirements

-PyTAKES requires Python 3.8 or higher and is tested on:
+PyCTAKES requires Python 3.8 or higher and is tested on:

 - Python 3.8, 3.9, 3.10, 3.11, 3.12
 - Linux, macOS, and Windows